 Institute of Pastoral Studies

-Welcome to the Institute of Pastoral Studies at Loyola Unversity Chicago!
+Welcome to the Institute of Pastoral Studies at Loyola University Chicago!
 To ensure that you have a successful academic experience, we recommend that you complete the following steps before you begin your program:

 Schedule an Appointment with Your Academic Advisor

-At IPS, students receive their academic advisement from the graduate program director (GPD) who oversees their respective program.
-It is highly recommended that students be in touch with their GPD prior to the semester.
-GPDs will provide students with advising notes, curriculum plans, and overall good advice on how to be academically successful at IPS.
+At IPS, students receive their academic advisement from an assigned full-time IPS faculty member.
+It is highly recommended that students be in touch with their academic advisor prior to the semester.
+Advisors will provide students with advising notes, curriculum plans, and overall good advice on how to be academically successful at IPS.
+Your academic advisor will be assigned to you in LOCUS at some point after your admission.
+If you are not able to access this in LOCUS and need contact information for your academic advisor please contact Julia Jakab at email@example.com, 312-915-7487.
+Please note that while your academic advisor may also be your Graduate Program Director, that is not always the case.

 - Master of Arts in Pastoral Counseling: Dr. Paul Giblin, email@example.com, 312-915-7483, MAPC